fabiodoppio/mvc/README.md

 Usage
 =====

-The simplest usage to create an App would be as follows:
+The simplest usage to create an App would be as follows in your _index.php_:

 ```php
 <?php